mdhaarishussain/Rashid-Pharmacy/README.md

 ## Design Philosophy

-The UI was built for a **60+ year old practitioner** who uses it 8 hours a day on a mid-range Android tablet.
+The UI was built for a **60+-year-old practitioner** who uses it 8 hours a day on a mid-range Android tablet.

 | Principle | Implementation |
 |-----------|---------------|